-Mingling and networking with lots of different people can be tiring.
-So if you’re in Derby on a business trip, you’ll be thrilled to hear that there are some excellent places to kick back and relax near these convention centers:
+Mingling and networking with lots of new people can be draining.
+So if you’re visiting Derby on a business trip, you’ll be pleased to learn that there are some excellent places to put your feet up near these top convention centers:

 Prestwold Hall (17 miles away).